 All hands on deck for ABPCO's Titanic AGM

 Meade highlighted the importance of a positive mindset, and how saying “yes, and…” instead of “no, because…” can help us achieve things we thought were outside our reach.
 He asked us to put this mindset to the test, tasking each of our tables with constructing one of his prosthetic hands from scratch.
+It took around an hour and was by no means easy, but Meade’s keynote helped to underline the power and importance of collaboration, which is at the heart of ABPCO membership.

 Co-chairs Kate Sargent and Jo Powell then reviewed the year 2018/19, which has been a strong one for ABPCO.
 New member growth is up 10%, and the association’s new website was unveiled during the conference.
+It features an improved layout, a new ‘My ABPCO’ profile section, and a community chatroom for discussing important topics.
+“The new website will provide more functionality, and allow us to communicate in new ways,” said Sargent.